cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 08/05/2020 10:51:41
 > urdf2proto really screws up the joints.
 Seems related to this issue: [https://github.com/cyberbotics/urdf2webots/issues/42](https://github.com/cyberbotics/urdf2webots/issues/42)

-`@Luftwaffel` probably yes, can you add a comment on this issue including the urdf files so that when we fix it we have several test files to make sure the fix is correct.
+`@Simon Steinmann` probably yes, can you add a comment on this issue including the urdf files so that when we fix it we have several test files to make sure the fix is correct.

-##### Luftwaffel 08/05/2020 10:51:00
+##### Simon Steinmann [Moderator] 08/05/2020 10:51:00
 Had same issue with kinova Gen3, there however, axis were only flipped.
 Here they are completely bokers